Eb0nY-April14/test-your-english-quiz/README.md

         * Colour Scheme

-            * Gradient colour ranging from a lighter shade of red to a darker shade are used as background colour throughout the website.
-It blends well into the font colour of black which is predominantly used for texts on every page.
+            * Background colour of a lighter shade of purple was used with a black border.
+It blends well into the font colour of black which is predominantly used for texts on every page and grey background colour for the buttons.

         *  Typography

-            * Google's 'Lora' typeface was repeatedly used on every page of this website but with variations in sizes and font weights.
+            * Google's 'Raleway' and 'Nova Square' typeface was repeatedly used on every page of this website but with variations in sizes and font weights.
 Lora is a well-balanced contemporary serif and it is a text typeface with moderate contrast well suited for body text.
 The source is: url('https://fonts.googleapis.com/css2?family=Lora&display=swap').
 This font is one of the most common and frequently used web safe fonts in HTML and most browsers recognise it.

         * Imagery